Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **On the Domain Adaptation and Generalization of Pretrained Language Models: A Survey;** Xu Guo et al
 - **A Survey of Knowledge-Enhanced Pre-trained Language Models;** Linmei Hu et al
 - **Continual Learning of Natural Language Processing Tasks: A Survey;** Zixuan Ke et al
+- **A Survey on Model Compression and Acceleration for Pretrained Language Models;** Canwen Xu et al